StianIsmar/project-thesis/README.md

 3. Activate the virtual environment ```source venv/bin/activate```
 4. Install packages ```pip install -r requirements.txt```
 5. Run in the root of the project to open jupyter notebook locally: ```jupyter notebook```

+# Source code
+The code in ./TE contains all preprocessing and models for the project.